FWS Annual Exhibition Awards

 Her work is in numerous private collections in the US and abroad and has been featured in books and magazines.

-FWS established the Kim Minichiello Memorial Award in Kim’s honor when, on July 23rd, 2021, she passed away suddenly from a heart attack.
-The award is funded by donations from fellow members, friends, family, students, and organizations Kim belonged to.
+FWS established the Kim Minichiello Memorial Award in Kim’s honor when, on July 23rd, 2021, she passed away suddenly.
+The award is funded by donations from fellow members, friends, family, students, and organizations with which Kim was affiliated.
 She was FWS President in 2019.

 Vee Hill Memorial Award